LEKoval/BIOS-611-Project-1/README.md

 ### The Final Report

-To generate the final report summarizing this project, run the command
+To generate the final report summarizing this project, first run the command
+> make clean

+followed by
 > make project_1_report.pdf

+Note that you will first need to download the datasets linked above to the *source_data* folder and rename the cause dataset from "Caused of Deaths.csv" to "Causes_of_Deaths.csv".